c5c86a/vm/README.md

 Examples of scripts can be found at the folder deploy.
 Note that the script install_docker.sh starts before all and installs the docker engine.

+The server name of a dependency is replaced with its IP once all of its ports are listening and all of its log files exist.

+#### Contributions

+Before adding any feature like networks, backup or coding in Go, you should keep in mind that the goal is to keep this library to a minimum without making yet another orchestration platform.
+If your needs become bigger, you should use an orchestration platform and by that time you will know which scripts belong to the developer and which scripts belong to the devop.

+However, contributions on testing, logging and error handling are more than welcome.